pepsi2222/RecSys-Challenge-23/data/README.md

 It's an intro of the *.csv under the directory.

-sep is '\t' and header is 0 for all *.csv
+for all *.csv
+- sep='\t'
+- header=0
+- dir='/root/data/xingmei/Sharechat-RecSys-Challenge-23/data'

-# Concated Raw Data
+# Raw Data

 - train.csv
 - test.csv